cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/create-dashboard.md

 {{<Aside type="note" header="Notes">}}

-- Importing a CSV file to a list only updates descriptions or adds items to the list.
+- Importing a CSV file to a list only updates existing items or adds new items to the list.
 It does not delete items from a list.
 - If you need to replace the entire contents of a list, format the data as an array and use the [Update all list items](https://developers.cloudflare.com/api/operations/lists-update-all-list-items) operation in the [Lists API](/fundamentals/global-configurations/lists/lists-api/endpoints/).
 - When uploading CSV data, keep in mind that duplicate data is treated as follows:
   - Items already in the list are updated from the CSV file.